Atom-X-Creator/Atom-X-BS/Atom X V1.0/README.txt

 Step 4: Have fun using Atom X!

-But note that using anything other than the visuals and changing circle size,
+But note that using this will sometimes cause the game to crash.

-will probably crash the game.
 If this happens, don't freak out, simply relaunch the game, and reinject.

 Stay safe, use at your own risk, and have fun!